All Episodes

 And anyone who says that person should suffer negative consequences is viewed with great hostility by the woman.

-So men will come in and say, and there's this fairly funny, uh obvious meme of a kid uh who's playing around with the uh electrical socket, and the mom is like, don't, right?
+So men will come in and say, and there's this fairly funny, obvious meme of a kid who's playing around with an electrical socket.

-And the dad is like, no, no, let him if you want to do it, go ahead.
+And the dad is like, no, no, let him, if you want to do it, go ahead.

 Now is he, right?